 With Amex’s Baggage Insurance Plan, American Express will cover any eligible lost, damaged or stolen baggage when you purchase the entire fare for a Common Carrier ticket.
 You can also enjoy travel perks like Premium Roadside Assistance and car rental loss and damage insurance.

 The only bonus category with a cap is the 4X points at U.S. supermarkets (up to $25,000 per year).
 To make the most of this category, you’ll want to comfortably spend just under $2,100 a month on groceries.

 If you fly often with a specific airline it will be easy to select an airline partner for your $100 airline expenses credit.
 The credit is valid with most major U.S. airlines, and after you use your Gold Card to pay, you’ll receive the statement credit in two to four weeks.

-As for the $120 dining credit, you must enroll in your online Amex account in order to start receiving $10 per month.
+As for the $120 dining credit, you must enroll in your online Amex account in order to start receiving up to $10 per month.

 The bottom line

 The American Express Gold Card isn’t for the faint of heart.
 You’ll benefit most from its generous rewards structure and perks if you travel often, eat out regularly and can comfortably spend a large amount of money doing so.

 For rates and fees of the American Express® Gold Card, please click here.